Azure/azure-sdk-for-net/doc/Data Plane Code Generation/Add_ProtocolMethods_In_HLCGenerated_SDK.md

 * ### Add Config:

 Add `protocol-method-list` config in `autorest.md` and pass a list of swagger operationId for which you'd like to generate protocol methods.
+For example, in order to generate protocol methods for `TableRestClient.Delete` and `ServiceRestClient.SetProperties`, you'd add a config as shown below.

 **(autorest.md)**